klojang4j/klojang-templates/README.md

 [Template](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/Template)
 instances created from a
 [file system resource](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/Template.html#fromFile(java.lang.String))
 or from a
 [classpath resource](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/Template.html#fromResource(java.lang.Class,java.lang.String))
 are by default always cached.
 Thus, the cost of parsing the template is paid just once.
-Included templates are cached separately from the templates in which they are included, so the next time you include them, either in the same template or in another template, you do so essentially for free.
+Included templates are cached separately from the templates in which they are included.
+This makes the template retrieval process even more efficient.
+The first time you include a template it needs to be parsed; the next time you include it, either in the same template or in another template, you do so essentially for free.

 #### Disabling Template Caching